 Medical Editor: John P. Cunha, DO, FACOEP

-FazaClo (clozapine) is used to treat severe schizophrenia symptoms in people who have not responded to other medications.
-It is also used to help reduce the risk of suicidal behavior in people with schizophrenia or similar disorders.
-It is an antipsychotic medication.
-Common side effects include drooling, drowsiness, dizziness, headache, shaking (tremor), vision problems (e.g., blurred vision) and constipation.
-Many of these effects (especially drowsiness) lessen as the body gets used to the medication.
+FazaClo (clozapine) is an antipsychotic medication used to treat severe schizophrenia symptoms in people who have not responded to other medications.
+FazaClo is also used to help reduce the risk of suicidal behavior in people with schizophrenia or similar disorders.
+Common side effects of FazaClo include drooling (especially at night), drowsiness, dizziness, spinning sensation, headache, shaking (tremor), vision problems (e.g., blurred vision), dry mouth, constipation, increased sweating, weight gain, or sleep problems.
+Many of these side effects (especially drowsiness) lessen as the body gets used to the medication.

 It is recommended that treatment with FazaClo begin with a 12.5 mg dose once or twice daily.
 The dosing should be continued with daily dosage increments of 25-50 mg/day, if well-tolerated, to achieve a target dose of 300-450 mg/day by the end of 2 weeks.
 FazaClo may interact with cimetidine, citalopram, lithium, rifampin, blood pressure medications, heart rhythm medications, seizure medicines, antibiotics, atropine, belladonna, clidinium, dicyclomine, scopolamine, or diazepam or similar medicines.
 Tell your doctor all medications and supplements you use.
 During pregnancy, FazaClo should be used only when prescribed.
 Do not stop taking this medication unless directed by your doctor.
 Babies born to mothers who have used this drug during the last 3 months of pregnancy may infrequently develop symptoms including muscle stiffness or shakiness, drowsiness, feeding/breathing difficulties, or constant crying.
 If you notice symptoms in your newborn during their first month, tell the doctor.
 This medication may pass into breast milk and have undesirable effects on a nursing infant.
 Breastfeeding is not recommended while taking this drug.